MYusufY/Code-Generator/README.md

 If you can support me, I will be highly motivated for all exams, projects and other stuff!
-You can support me here: https://www.buymeacoffee.com/myusuf Thanks if you support me :)
+You can support me here: https://www.buymeacoffee.com/myusuf Thanks if you support me or use my programs :)

 # Code-Generator